 All employees are eligible for severance payment as long as they have been working for at least 12 months.
 The termination must be caused by one of the above-mentioned factors.

 The amount of severance payment is 50% of the employee’s monthly wage times the number of years the employee has served at the company.

 Calculation of employee wage is based on the payments in the previous six months.

 Deductions of Social Insurance

 Employers may be able to deduct the social insurance payment from the severance payment to employees.

 Employee termination is undoubtedly one of the most daunting tasks for foreign investors in Vietnam.
-Knowing how to navigate the labour law will help your business move forward more rapidly and at the same time is important for your business reputation.
+Knowing how to navigate the labor law will help your business move forward more rapidly and at the same time is important for your business reputation.

 For more detailed information regarding employee termination, please seek professional consultation at Cekindo.
-You can rely on Cekindo’s expertise to help you get through those appalling, challenging and yet inevitable situations.
+You can rely on Cekindo’s expertise to help you get through those appalling, challenging, and yet inevitable situations.

 Get in touch with us by filling in the form below.